KxSystems/docs/docs/wp/tick-profiling.md

 All tests were run using kdb+ version 3.1 (2014.02.08)

-## :fontawesome-solid-user: Author
+## Author

-Ian Kilpatrick has worked on several kdb+ systems.
+**Ian Kilpatrick** has worked on several kdb+ systems.
 Based in Belfast, Ian is a technical architect for high-performance data-management, event-processing and trading platforms.